i-jerkovic/ABC-method/abc_code_example.md

 }
 ```

-3. Loading training and testing example data form github Alternatively,
+3. Loading training and testing example data form github.
-    the use can select other data and name traiing set - “training” ,
+    Alternatively, the user can select other data and name traing set -
-    and testing set - “testing” without changing the code below.
+    “training” , and testing set - “testing” without changing the code
+    below.

 <!-- end list -->